-The Ladies Open de France was a big success and we congratulate the Chantilly Polo club with this great event and wish them all the best in the future.
+The Ladies Open de France was a big success and we congratulate the Chantilly Polo Club for this great event.

-Great Britain Huntington, lead by brilliant Tamara Fox, won the ladies Open de France against France Maryland, despite a huge work of Caroline Anier (4-2).
+Great Britain Huntington, led by the brilliant Tamara Fox, won the Ladies’ Open de France against France Maryland despite a huge work of Caroline Anier (4-2).
 The Trophée Castel, opposing two German teams, was dominated by sisters’ Schröder Las Hermanitas supported by solids Santo Anca and Ignacio Tejerina (8-7).
-Photographer Christophe Tanière shared with us the moments from this amazing tournament.

-What is your handicap today (men and women), what was the way (and the reasons) to reach this handicap?
+What is your handicap today (men and women) and what was the way and the reasons to reach this handicap?

 In which countries did you already play?
-Which is your favourite polo country and for which reasons?
+Which is your favourite Polo country and why?

-I love Barbados because of the beaches and hospitality, however Chantilly in France is one of my favorite tournaments because there is so much going on that specific week of the year plus the fields are phenomenal.
+“England, Argentina, France, Italy, Dubai, America, New Zealand, Malaysia, Singapore, Barbados, Thailand, Ibiza, Ireland, South Africa, and Zambia.
+I love Barbados because of the beaches and hospitality.
+However, Chantilly in France is one of my favorite tournaments because there is so much going on that specific week of the year plus the fields are phenomenal.”

 What about France?
 Which place is your favorite?

-You play your third (4th, 5th???)
-French Open in Chantilly, how important is this tournament in your opinion?
+You play your fourth French Open in Chantilly, how important is this tournament in your opinion?

-Did you hear about Chantilly in England: which reputation has this club?
+Did you hear about Chantilly in England?
+What reputation does this club have?

-What do you like the most in polo?
+What do you like the most about Polo?

 What would you like to change?

-Your friend Lìa Salvo play the Jockey Club in Buenos Aires with La Dolfina, “replacing” Pelon Stirling, how does this inspire you?
-Is that a new recognition for the female polo?
+Your friend Lìa Salvo plays in the Jockey Club in Buenos Aires with La Dolfina, replacing Pelon Stirling.
+How does this inspire you?
+Is that a new recognition for the female Polo?
 Would it be a dream for you to do so?